Mustafa Barzani: Legacy

 His son, Massoud Barzani, was the leader of the KDP and was re-elected as the President of the Iraqi Kurdistan region with 66% of the popular vote in July 2009.
 A grandson, Nechirvan Barzani, the son of Idris Barzani, was the prime minister of Iraqi Kurdistan.

+Molla Mustafa Barzani was accused by various quarters, not least by Jalal Talabani, of having tied the national movement of Iraqi Kurdistan too closely to tribal structures and of acting solely to gain power for himself.
+However, due to his charisma and inflexibility, many Kurds consider him a prominent figure in the Kurdish independence movement.

+Mustafa Barzani has a high position among Kurdish nationalists and is an example to Kurdish nationalists.
+He is considered and respected by the Kurds as the great guide and ancestor of the Kurds.